999 Peachtree Street Ne Suite 688 Atlanta, GA 30309 oxfordinc.com

 industry and company's robustness during the last recession estimates its ability to weather future recessions.

-Market Share of Competition: Oxford Industries vs. Largest Competitors
+Market Share of Oxford Industries's Largest Competitors

 A competitive analysis shows these companies are in the same general field as Oxford Industries, even though they may not compete head-to-head.